House Democrats pass sweeping elections bill as GOP legislatures push to restrict voting

 Republicans sought to highlight and attack various provisions of the bill, with a particular focus on the public campaign financing provision that would provide a 6-to-1 federal match for small-dollar donations raised by congressional candidates.

 Democrats argued the bill would reduce the influence of wealthy donors.
-While they were careful to construct the system to be funded out of corporate-fine revenue — not out of direct taxpayer funds — that did not stop the GOP attacks.
+Although they were careful to construct the system to be funded out of corporate-fine revenue — not out of direct taxpayer funds — that did not stop the GOP attacks.

-Rep. Rodney Davis (R-Ill), the top Republican on the House Administration Committee, argued Democrats were “laundering” corporate money that under existing campaign finance law cannot fund federal political campaigns.
+Rep. Rodney Davis (R-Ill.), the top Republican on the House Administration Committee, argued Democrats were “laundering” corporate money that under existing campaign finance law cannot fund federal political campaigns.
 And, he said, the corporate-fine revenue would be better spent filling the federal crime victims compensation fund, which is where federal fines and penalties are typically deposited.

 “All 50 state attorney generals have told us that this vital Crime Victims Fund is nearly depleted, but instead of plussing it up, here we are today funding our own campaigns,” he said.